deanmoses/zenphoto-json-rest-api/README.md

 * `http://mysite.com/?json` get JSON about the gallery itself and the top-level albums

 ## Pagination
 Use "`pagination=off`" to return the full unpaginated set of results.
-Without this parameter, it will respect Zenphoto's normal pagination.  `pagination` has no effect on images.
+Without this parameter, it will respect Zenphoto's normal pagination.

 Albums:
-* `http://mysite.com/myAlbum/?json&pagination=off` get JSON about myAlbum and all its descendants, unpaginated
+* `http://mysite.com/myAlbum/?json&pagination=off` get myAlbum and all its descendants, unpaginated

 Search:
-* `http://mysite.com/page/search/train/?json&pagination=off` get JSON search results about 'train', unpaginated
+* `http://mysite.com/page/search/train/?json&pagination=off` get search results about 'train', unpaginated

 The gallery itself:
-* `http://mysite.com/?json&pagination=off` get JSON about the gallery itself and the top-level albums, unpaginated
+* `http://mysite.com/?json&pagination=off` get info about the gallery itself and the top-level albums, unpaginated

+`pagination` has no effect on images.

 ## Depth of album retrieval
 Use the `depth` parameter to control the amount of information retrieved about descendant albums.
-Otherwise it will only return information about immediate child albums.

 Albums
 * `http://mysite.com/myAlbum/?json&depth=0` get thumbnail info about myAlbum